alibaba/tengine-website-generator/posts/_posts/document/variables.md

 - `$host_comment`  Host and the timestamp, e.g. `“<!-- localhost Thu, 29 Dec 2011 10:10:56 GMT -->”.`

 - `$ssl_handshake_time` used for monitoring SSL handshake time.

+- `$request_start_time` The start time when the request was received, in the Common Log Format.